adamvinueza/timezones/README.md

   Gets the specified ISO 8601 formatted datetime string and returns an ISO- 8601 formatted string representing that time in the specified time zone.
-The time zone name must be a valid [TZ database name](https://www.iana.org/time-zones).
+The time zone name must be a valid TZ database name, as defined by IANA (https://www.iana.org/time-zones).
 If no time is provided, the current time is used.
 If no time zone name is provided, the time returned is localized to UTC.
 If an invalid time zone is provided, the string returned should be "Invalid time zone: " followed by the time zone provided.

 PARAMETERS: